 - Treating the PO as proxy for stakeholders or senior management – the PO isn’t an errand runner

-- That a good product is just the sum of stakeholder/customer requests
+- Assuming that a good product is just the sum of stakeholder/customer requests

-- Assuming that a the PO is a Business Analyst with a better job title
+- Assuming that the PO is a Business Analyst with a better job title

 - A Day in the Life of a Product Owner – 3back